pandas-dev/pandas/doc/source/categorical.rst

 Writing data (`Series`, `Frames`) to a HDF store that contains a ``category`` dtype was implemented in 0.15.2.
 See :ref:`here <io.hdf5-categorical>` for an example and caveats.

-Writing data to/from Stata format files was implemented in 0.15.2.
+Writing data to and reading data from *Stata* format files was implemented in 0.15.2.
+See :ref:`here <io.stata-categorical>` for an example and caveats.

 Writing to a CSV file will convert the data, effectively removing any information about the categorical (categories and ordering).
 So if you read back the CSV file you have to convert the